Priyank-Adhav/sih-fra-platform/docs/CONTRIBUTING.md

 ### Step 6: Open a Pull Request

-* Go to the repository on GitHub.
+* Go to the repository on GitLab.
 * Open a PR from your branch → `develop`.
 * Provide: